 “When we came up with the sunflower garden design for the surface, we thought that a pour-in-place surface was our only option,” said Bill Tinsley, Director of Parks and Recreation.

 community.
-The award-winning park, which was recognized by the Synthetic Turf Council as a “Field of Dreams” award winner in 2010, features over 25,000 square feet of Playground Grass.
+The award-winning park, which was recognized by the Synthetic Turf Council as a “Field of Dreams” award winner in 2010, features over 25,000 square feet of playground grass.

 Sunflower Preschool Playground was built in memory of a little boy named John Kyle Vreeland, Jr., who died in 2008.
-The boy’s grandmother, Weezie Vreeland, spearheaded the fund raising
+The boy’s grandmother, Weezie Vreeland, spearheaded the fund raising to build the park.